BUILDS-/builds-workshops/game-modding/README.md

 Here, you can set all the rules for your game: what era you start in, the game speed, allowed victories, and all sorts of cool stuff.
 In the bottom left of this window you'll also see the Players and City States window, which is where you can add in civs you want to see in-game.
 You can edit everything about the civ: what kind of techs they have researched, whether they are playable, what team they're on (so you can create multi-civ blocs), and even the team colors.
 I created the BUILDS civ, based off England, with leader Sean Smith. :)

-Once you have at least one civ in your scenario (I chose England), a few more map options will become available to you.
+Once you have at least one civ in your scenario, a few more map options will become available to you.
 When editing a tile, you may recall that we had the option to set it as a random start point; now, we can specifically tell a tile to be the starting point for an included civ.
 Alternatively, if we go to the Cities tab, we can plop cities and then edit them.
 I created a city for BUILDS and then renamed it to HankTheTank.
 Finally, under the "Units" tab, you can add units for a civ onto the map.
 I gave HankTheTank a warrior to help protect it, named after me...

 ![I like this civ.](https://raw.githubusercontent.com/mbestavros/builds-workshops/master/game-modding/images/scenario-finished.png)